CyberNord/GameDev_Rush/README.md

 The Game is basically a 3D Jump & Run Plattformer.
 The Goal of this game is to reach the endof each level.
 This repo is the public release.

+## About the Project
+The project was done for a LVA "Game Development" WS2022 JKU Linz.
+Project time ~3months.
+Within that time I had to learn Unity, C# and realize the own idea into a game.
+I had to cut out features I planned to meet the deadline, also Unity is quite unforgiving at first for beginners.
+I think my next projects will be much more polished.

 The trailer preview of *"Rush - The Game"* can be found: